 Is Compounding Legal and Safe?

 Compounding has been part of healthcare since the origins of pharmacy and is widely used today in all areas of the industry, from hospitals to nuclear medicine.
 Over the last few decades, compounding has made a comeback and has largely benefited from advances in technology, quality control and research methodology.
 The Australian Pharmacy Board and Therapeutic Goods Administration (TGA) has stated that compounded prescriptions are both ethical and legal.
 This is as long as they are prescribed by a licensed practitioner for a specific patient and made as a single dose unit for immediate use.
-They must be made in a Compounding Laboratory which is registered and accredited through the Professional Compounding Chemists of Australia.
+They must be made in a Compounding Laboratory which Follows the Pharmacy Board Professional Practise Standards for Compounding.

 How do I know I am getting a quality product?

 At Scott Street Pharmacy we pride ourselves on our professionalism and expertise in the compounding field.
 We supply our patients with the best product at the highest quality of materials available with the most extensive expertise on hand.
 We are fully compliant with the compounding practise standards.
 All preparations must meet Quality Assurance for Safety and we follow a comprehensive audit and inspection yearly which gives peace of mind to prescribers, patients and pharmacists.
 Scott Street Pharmacy was the first compounding pharmacy to be accredited in Australia.

 Compounding can differ from commercially made products and their price is not comparable.
 It depends on the drugs used and time it takes to make the compounded drug.
 With a compounded medication you are getting a tailored made product just for you and most of the time we supply 3 months supply.

 Some health insurance funds will cover you for part of the cost of compounded medicines.
 However, you should contact them directly to discuss this.

 Can my child or my elderly parent take a compounded medication?